Motion Sickness (Phoebe Bridgers song): Background and composition

-"Motion Sickness" is an alt-country and "Americana-tinged" song that has been compared to the work of Elliott Smith in its lyrical honesty.
+"Motion Sickness" is an "Americana-tinged" alt-country and folk-pop song that has been compared to the work of Elliott Smith in its lyrical honesty.
 It is the most upbeat song on the album, with a "hopping pulse and singalong chorus."
 The song was described by Mish Barber-Way of The Fader as "the epitome of confession-meets-comedy, a big 'fuck you' delivered with a wink and a kiss."

+The song’s title was inspired by the Bright Eyes song “Motion Sickness,” first released in 2006 on the Rarity Compilation Album “Noise Floor,” and by the 2005 Bright Eyes live album “Motion Sickness.”
+Bridgers subsequently teamed up with Bright Eyes frontman Conor Oberst in 2019 to release the album “Better Oblivion Community Center” by their band of the same name.

-The song was written about Bridgers' ex-boyfriend Ryan Adams, who produced her debut EP Killer and released it on his record label PAX AM.
+“Motion Sickness” was written about Bridgers' ex-boyfriend Ryan Adams, who produced her debut EP Killer and released it on his record label PAX AM.
 The song gained renewed attention in 2019 when Bridgers joined a chorus of women accusing Adams of abuse.
 Of the song's relevance to the situation, Flood magazine writer Anya Jaremko-Greenworld said "when Bridgers sings sadly on the chorus, 'There are no words in the English language / I could scream to drown you out,' she's wrong.
 Adams was drowned out last week by the voices of women in the music industry, harmonizing in fury and in liberation."